 ■ NOTE: This vehicle is equipped with a speed limitation device to limit the speed to 15 mph if the driver's seat belt is not fully engaged.
-The seat belt indicator light will remain illuminated until the driver's seat belt is fully engaged.
+The seat belt indicator (A) will remain ON until the driver's seat belt is fully engaged.

-This vehicle is equipped with seat belts for the operator and the passenger.
+This vehicle is equipped with seat belts for the operator and the passenger(s).
 To fasten and release the seat belt properly, use the following procedure.